hurstj01/RASPLib/README.txt

 - Arduino Support package for Simulink has been installed  (see Lab 1)

+Graphical installation instructions are given in the included PDF (Lab 1 and Lab 1a)

 1.Unzip the contents and copy the “RASPlib” folder and ‘startup.m’ file to your home Matlab directory (for example C:\Users\hurstj\Documents\MATLAB  -  you could all the contents there if desired)